 What does The Moon Tarot Card Mean in Friendship?

 There is a lack of clarity or a sense of unease when the moon is present in a friendship reading.
 There are secrets hiding just below the surface that threaten to rear their heads at any moment.

 There is a very strong element of secrecy to the moon.
 Do your friends know something you don’t know?
 Is there a possibility that they’re meeting up without you?
 On the other hand, there may be a secret that you’re carrying with you.
 Is there a friend that you’re trying to exclude?

 Before jumping into accusations, it is best to know what you’re talking about.
 The Moon promises that these secrets will be exposed when daylight comes, so it’s important to work toward honesty and consider what might be causing this behavior.

 You may find that it is a time for self-improvement or a new group of friends.

 Your trust is being tested and you may be seeing people in a new light.

-When reversed in regards to friends, The Moon symbolizes a similar tension bubbling under the surface.
+When the Moon Tarot card is reversed in regards to friends, The Moon symbolizes a similar tension bubbling under the surface.
 However, this tension is being glossed over and ignored.
 You are all carrying on as if nothing is wrong when there is discord simmering nearby.

 There is no shame in imperfect relationships.
 In fact, relationships that acknowledge and address their imperfections are often healthier than those in which they are ignored.
 Make it clear in your friend group when you sense tension and that you want to resolve it for everyone’s benefit.